Collective gene dynamics leave signatures of decision landscapes in cell fate coordinates: Results

+In our model, cell fate is defined as a transcriptome-wide cell state that is stable under certain environmental and signaling conditions.
+In other words, given the requisite environmental conditions, a cell fate is an attractor in gene expression space: a stable fixed point that attracts nearby cells \cite{strogatz2001nonlinear}.
+Even transient attractors, like progenitor cell types in development that eventually lead to mature types, can be captured by this model given that they are temporarily stable under some specific signaling conditions.
+While other landscape-based models of cell fate involve abstract measures of cell fate, or system-specific quantities, we define concrete cell fate coordinates applicable to any cell fate transition, whether in development, injury, or directed differentiation.
+By defining a landscape on these coordinates where attractors are controlled by signaling, our model combines the three most important spaces involved: cell fate, gene expression, and signaling.
+Figure \ref{cartoon} summarizes the interactions between these key components.

 Our mathematical construction is based on a generalization of the Modern Hopfield network, a dynamical system for associative memory \cite{hopfield1982neural,krotov2016dense,hopfield1984neurons}.
-Building on previous work, we exploit the close relationship between recurrent neural networks for associative memory and Waddington's landscape \cite{fard2016not,guo2017hopland,boukacem2024waddington}.
-In both of these systems, the dynamics are defined in terms of an interacting network whose attractors we wish to specify.
+Hopfield networks have proven to be insightful models of emergent funcion across biological contexts, from memory retrieval to molecular assembly \cite{yampolskaya2025hopfield}.
+This paper builds on previous work connecting neural network models of associative memory with Waddington's landscape \cite{fard2016not,guo2017hopland,grishechkin2025mathematical,boukacem2024waddington}.
+Hopfield networks are an appealing candidate for studying cell fate landscapes because in both systems, the dynamics are defined in terms of an interacting network with prescribed attractor states.
 In the Hopfield model, the nodes of the network correspond to the firing rate of neurons and the attractors to stored memories.
-In the context of development, the nodes of our network correspond to the expression of different genes and the attractors to developmentally stable cell fates.
+In the context of development, the nodes of our network correspond to the expression of different genes and the attractors to cell fates.
+We chose modern instead of classic Hopfield models because they lend themselves more naturally to continuous states and phenomenological descriptions.
+For example, unlike the classic model, there is no explicit interaction matrix between the nodes, and interactions of all orders are involved \cite{krotov2020large}.